fci525/perl-exonframes/README.md

 ### INSTALLATION (optional)

-You can install this module by typing the following:

-    perl Makefile.PL
-    make
-    make test
-    make install

-Or you can just download the files using the `Download ZIP` button on the right and run them from the unzipped folder.
+For now don't try to install this as a perl module.
+You can just download the files using the `Download ZIP` button on the right and run them from the unzipped folder.

 ### USAGE (of `frames.pl`)